Pets itch when they have fleas. But your pet will be especially miserable if she happens to be allergic to the tiny pests.

-What happens if your pet is allergic to fleas?
+So what happens if your pet is allergic to fleas?
 Look for itchy spots, red bumps, or hair loss on the back half of her body, especially around the base of the tail, the inner thigh, groin, and stomach.
 Cats with flea allergies may also be itchy around their necks.
 Allergic cats can get crusty little bumps called "miliary dermatitis" all over their bodies.

 Fleas usually avoid an animal’s feet and head, so if those areas are what’s bothering your furry friend, it’s probably due to something else, Cain says.

-If your pet is allergic to fleas, you’ll probably notice him gnawing at irritated areas.
+If your pet is allergic to fleas, you’ll probably notice her gnawing at irritated areas.
 Look out for the "lick, chew, rub, or roll," says William Miller, VMD, medical director of the Companion Animal Hospital at Cornell University’s College of Veterinary Medicine.

 This makes matters worse -- leading to hair loss, raw skin, scabs, even infections.
 "Affected pets feel bad, look horrible, and often develop a severe staph infection, which could even kill the animal if it becomes very deep and widespread," Miller says.